 2. Donate -- Got money but no time?
 Money helps people make things happen.
 Pick a shelter or organization and decide on how much and how often you want to give.
 Or, you can donate food and supplies.

 Speaking of donating, you can help animals in abusive homes by supporting the Sheltering Animals and Families Together (SAF-T) program.

-3. Start a site or blog -- You can start a website or a blog and spread the word to others on how to care for or help animals.
+3. Start a site or blog about animals -- You can start a website or a blog and spread the word to others on how to care for or help animals.
 You can focus on just a single animal species (I suggest cats!), or go broader if it makes sense.

 I recommend starting a site using the same all-in-one hosting and marketing solution that I use for this site, Solo Build It!

 Site or blog seem like too much work?
 Use Twitter or Facebook and spread the word about animal rights, or cat care, or whatever your passion is that way.